rwietter/local-dynamic-rwietter/README.md

   <div align="center">
     <blockquote>
-        <i>An avid learner with a passion for the complexities of software development and a deep interest in the fascinating world of software engineering and Ο(algorithms), always eager to explore new ideas and technologies. 🐧 🦀 </i>
+        <i>A dedicated learner with a passion for the complexities of software development and a deep interest in the fascinating world of software engineering and algorithms, always eager to explore new ideas and technologies, contributing to the open-source community and sharing knowledge. 🐧 🦀 </i>
     </blockquote>
   </div>